Ships starting with W

 13 January 1920 berthed at Gibraltar

 25 January 1920 in collision with the Greek s.s.
-ATHENA south of Ras Garib and retuned to Suez for repairs.
+ATHENA south of Ras Garib and retuned to Suez for repairs

-5 April 1920 arrived at Aden from Gibraltar
+5 April 1920 arrived at Aden from Gibraltar sailing the same day for Singapore

 28 July 1920 arrived at Bermuda from Constantinople